AIDS and HIV - Causes, Symptoms & Prevention

 • Stage III - AIDS (Acquired Immunodeficiency Syndrome) - The most advanced and severe stage of HIV.

-Risk Factors Of Contracting HIV/AIDS
+Risk Factors for HIV/AIDS

 People are more likely to get HIV when they engage in the following behaviours and circumstances: